Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

-Clearly, the signal above is periodic over space with fundamental spatial frequency and fundamental spatial period respectively given by:

-Note that typically $d_x=o(\lambda)$, consequently $F_0\leq 1$ Hz; meaning that we are dealing with a very slowly varying spatial signal.
-One should keep in mind that the above signal is also random, due to the unknown position of the \gls{ue} described by the random variables $d_k$ and $\theta_k$.
+Clearly, this signal is periodic over space with \emph{fundamental spatial frequency} and \emph{fundamental spatial period} respectively given by:~$F_0=\frac{d_x}{\lambda} \quad\text{and}\quad T_p=\frac{\lambda}{d_x}$.
+Note that typically $d_x=o(\lambda)$, consequently $F_0\leq 1$; meaning that we are dealing with a very slowly varying signal over space.
+Also, the above signal is \emph{random} due to the unknown position of the \gls{ue} given by the random variables $d_k$ and $\theta_k$.